skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 lang = "en"
 +++

-I started developing web services (JSON APIs) in Rust a little bit more than 2 years ago, so I thought it was time to shake the preconceived ideas and share what I've learned.
+I started developing web services (for JSON APIs) in Rust a little bit more than 2 years ago, so I thought it was time to shake the preconceived ideas and share what I've learned.

 > I'm writing a book  (available in early access) about Rust where I share everything I've learned and more.
 Here is a [coupon to save 10€ on the book](https://academy.kerkour.com/black-hat-rust?coupon=BLOG).